-This document is called The Chateaugay Camper Conduct Guide ("the Guide") containing information about acceptable and unacceptable behavior that Camp Chateaugay Staff, Campers, Volunteers, and Parents must know and follow to ensure a successful summer.
+This document is called the Camper Conduct Guide ("the Guide") and contains information about acceptable and unacceptable behavior that Camp Chateaugay staff, campers, volunteers, and parents must know and follow to ensure a successful summer.
 The Guide is intended to empower everyone at camp and promote a positive and safe camp environment.
 I believe it to be the basis for a successful and unforgettable summer.